Spanish Possessive Adjectives: Key Rules Explained With Examples (Use & Omit)

 Let’s look at all the different types of possessive adjectives in Spanish!

-2. Different Types of Possessive Adjectives in Spanish
+2. Different types of possessive adjectives in Spanish

 There are two main categories of possessive adjectives in Spanish: short form (unstressed) and long form (stressed).
 The short forms are more common in conversations.